Pseudotsuga

-Pseudotsuga (/ˌsjuːdoʊˈtsuːɡə/) is a genus of evergreen coniferous trees in the family Pinaceae (subfamily Laricoideae).
+Pseudotsuga (/ˌsjuːdoʊˈtsuːɡə/) is a genus of coniferous trees in the pine family, Pinaceae (subfamily Laricoideae).
 Common names for species in the genus include Douglas fir, Douglas-fir, Douglas tree, Oregon pine and Bigcone spruce.
 Pseudotsuga menziesii (Douglas fir proper) is widespread in western North America and is an important source of timber.
 The number of species has long been debated, but two in western North America and two to four in eastern Asia are commonly acknowledged.

 Nineteenth-century botanists had problems in classifying Douglas firs, due to the species' similarity to various other conifers better known at the time; they have at times been classified in Pinus, Picea, Abies, Tsuga, and even Sequoia.
 Because of their distinctive cones, Douglas firs were finally placed in the new genus Pseudotsuga (meaning "false hemlock") by the French botanist Carrière in 1867.
-The genus name has also been hyphenated as Pseudo-tsuga.

 Name

-The tree takes its English name from David Douglas, the Scottish botanist who first introduced Pseudotsuga menziesii into cultivation at Scone Palace in 1827.
+The tree takes its English name from David Douglas, the Scottish botanist who introduced Pseudotsuga menziesii into cultivation at Scone Palace in 1827.
 Douglas is known for introducing many native American tree species to Europe.
 The hyphenated form "Douglas-fir" is used by some to indicate that Pseudotsuga species are not true firs, which belong to the genus Abies.

 Description

-Douglas-firs are medium-size to extremely large evergreen trees, 20–120 m tall (although only coast Douglas-firs reach such great height).
+Douglas-firs are medium-size to extremely large coniferous trees, 20–120 m tall (although only coast Douglas-firs reach such great height).
 The leaves are flat, soft, linear, 2–4 cm long, generally resembling those of the firs, occurring singly rather than in fascicles; they completely encircle the branches, which can be useful in recognizing the species.
 The female cones are pendulous, with persistent scales (unlike true firs), and are distinctive in having a long tridentine (three-pointed) bract that protrudes prominently above each scale (it resembles the back half of a mouse, with two feet and a tail).